red-explosion/vermillion/README.md

 route('users.list');  #=> /api/v3/users
 ```

-If there is no active version e.g. code executed within an unversioned route, the latest version will be used (defined in `config('versioning.latest')`).
+If there is no active version e.g. code executed within an unversioned route, the latest version will be used (defined in `config('vermillion.latest')`).

 If you wish to generate a route for another API version, specify the `apiVersion` option: